 are interconnected, with one providing the other a platform for success.

 In a traditional IoT architecture, data are collected from geographically dispersed sensors and transported to a central repository where it is combined and processed collectively.
 Increasing efficiency, scalability and performance in everyday tasks, integration of cloud computing with Internet of Things enable enterprises to make better business decisions faster and respond to changing market conditions in real time.

 IoT connections are expected to boom in coming years projecting a reach of 13.7 billion by 2021 (Cisco Systems predictions) thereby increasing the need for data center and cloud resources.
 Streamlining the unprecedented flow of traffic from all the connected devices, aggregating data and extracting actionable insights, an IoT/Cloud convergence proves to be the perfect partners for a data-driven world.

 While cloud computing

-has made it possible to process massive amount of data, it won’t be an ideal choice for all applications and use cases.
-Huge amount of data being sent back and forth from the frontlines of sensors to servers clogs network bandwidth thereby slowing down response times.
+has made it possible to process massive amounts of data, it won’t be an ideal choice for all applications and use cases.
+Huge amounts of data being sent back and forth from the frontlines of sensors to servers clogs network bandwidth thereby slowing down response times.
 The answer to address all such limitations associated with traditional cloud computing infrastructure is something called “Edge computing”.

 To sum it up, we can say that Edge computing is not here to replace cloud computing, but to complement it.
 Since edge computing technology is still in its infancy, challenges are likely to rise.
 But with the increasing demand for edge devices and applications, there will be more opportunities for enterprises to test and deploy this technology across various verticals.